Diversity – No Pain, No Gain

 In many industries, particularly those in STEM (science, technology, engineering and mathematics), the cause of diversity still has a long way to go.
-This slow progress comes in spite of a wealth of evidence suggesting that diversity has a positive impact on corporate performance.
+This slow progress comes despite a wealth of evidence suggesting that diversity has a positive impact on corporate performance.

 In 2018, for instance, a study by McKinsey & Company found firms in the top quartile for executive teams’ ethnic/cultural diversity 33% more likely to have industry-leading profitability.
 The authors concluded: “That this relationship continues to be strong suggests that inclusion of highly diverse individuals… can be a key differentiator among companies.”